-Bicycle Traveler is a free international magazine devoted to bicycle touring.
+Bicycle Traveler is a non-commercial, free international magazine devoted to bicycle touring.
 Packed with stunning photography and entertaining stories, it will make you want to grab your bike and hit the road.

-In the 12th edition:
+In the 14th edition

-Equipment information and more…
+Photo stories and more…

 We hope you enjoy it!